jonathanmachado/jquery.eye/README.md

 # jQuery Eye

-Version 1.0.0
+Version 1.1.0

 ## Summary

-jQuery.eye is a jQuery plugin for monitoring changes made to elements' DOM or CSS properties as well monitoring changes of the returned results from jQuery methods ran on a given element.
+jQuery.eye is a jQuery plugin for monitoring changes made to elements' DOM or CSS properties as well as monitoring changes of the returned results from jQuery methods ran on a given element.
 When a change is detected a callback function is fired.
 Additionally provided are methods for pausing a watch, starting a watch, and retrieving a watch status associated with an element.

 ## Author